seqan/chopper/README.md

 ...
 ```

-and then `copper` or alternatevily `raptor layout` (which calls chopper) then computes the layout pased on the
+`copper` or alternatively `raptor layout` (which calls chopper) then computes the layout based on the precomputed files.
-precomputed files.